Bull case

 Common questions answered from live analyst data and company financials.

-BUD trades at 19.2x times forward earnings.
-The stock's valuation is broadly in line with the broader market.
-Based on current multiples versus the peer group, the relative model signals undervalued.
+BUD trades at 18.4x times forward earnings.
+The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
+Based on current multiples versus the peer group, the relative model signals expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

 Anheuser-Busch InBev SA/NV (BUD) generated $32.2B in free cash flow over the trailing twelve months — a free cash flow margin of 26.9%.
 BUD returns capital to shareholders through dividends (1.6% yield) and share repurchases ($937M TTM).